microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-submit.md

 |Application | Not supported. |

 ## Roles
+A teacher can also submit a student's assignment.
 Below is the expected submission state, when submit action is performed in a role as:

 | Role    | Submission state               |
 |:--------------------|:---------------------------------------------------------|